gonzgonz/bash-scripts/README.md

 bash-scripts
 ============

-these are just some example bash scripts I have crafted for several purposes
+these are just some sample bash scripts crafted by me for several purposes.